jordanparnold222/TTA_cSharp_Projects/README.md

 # TTA_cSharp_Projects
-Thee are the projects files I've created for the C# course at The Tech Academy
+Thee are the project files I've created for the C# course at The Tech Academy